ENTRY TERMS AND CONDITIONS

-Entry Terms & Conditions 2019
+Entry Terms & Conditions 2020

 For the purpose of these Awards:

-Primary includes Foundation level / Early Years practitioners working with pupils in the 3-11 age range.
+Primary includes those practitioners working with pupils in the 4-11 age range.
 This covers teachers in all schools teaching up to key stage 1 and key stage 2, including qualified teachers of nursery aged pupils in primary schools, teachers in maintained and

-The Teaching Awards has the right to withdraw a nomination if it becomes clear that the nomination is not endorsed by a member of the senior management team at the nominee’s school or evidence supporting the nomination is found to be false or written by the nominee.
+The Teaching Awards has the right to withdraw an entry if it becomes clear that the entry is not approved by a member of the senior management team at the nominee’s school or evidence supporting the entry is found to be false or written by the nominee.

 Any entries emailed, posted or faxed will not be accepted.
 The Teaching Awards accepts no responsibility for failure to submit entries by the stated deadline or for incomplete entries or those lost due to problems with the internet.
 Proof of completion is not proof of delivery.

 If during the course of the entry and judging period the nominee changes school, both the previous and current school may be required to provide evidence concerning the nominee for judging purposes.